DePaul-CSC-394/mini-project-team-five/README.md

 - **docker compose down -v** OR **docker-compose down -v**
   - Stops the running containers and volumes associated with them

-**_Any docker compose exec command will not run unless you do docker-compose up -d_**
+**_Any docker compose exec command will not run unless the container is running_**
-**_THe docker compose VS docker-compose seems to be a OS specific problem please use them interchangeably if you have issues_**
+**_The docker compose VS docker-compose seems to be a OS specific problem please use them interchangeably if you have issues_**

 - **docker compose exec django-web python manage.py migrate --noinput**
   - Runs a migration